 Skin-to-Skin: A Critical Component for the Full-Term Newborn

 Advances in knowledge and skill regarding labor and birth allow most mothers to safely experience the birth of their baby awake and aware.
 The stages of labor are well known and well documented.
 The process of cesarean surgery has become routine.
 Recent research has helped us understand that being in skin-to-skin contact with the mother during the first hour after birth is a critical component in providing behaviorally-appropriate individualized baby-adapted care for the full-term newborn.

 Why is continuous, uninterrupted, skin-to-skin contact beginning immediately after birth important to the baby?

 This is a developmentally-distinct time for the baby and there are well documented short and long term physical and psychological advantages when the baby is held skin-to-skin during this time.

 Benefits for Mothers

-Implementing skin to skin in the first hour after birth at your hospital
+Implementing skin-to-skin in the first hour after birth at your hospital

-Healthy Children provides a number of resources to help assist staff with implementing skin to skin in the first hour.
-The video Skin to Skin in the First Hour After Birth: Practical Advice for Staff after Vaginal and Cesarean Birth is an excellent source of support for staff.
+Healthy Children provides a number of resources to help assist staff with implementing skin-to-skin in the first hour.
+The video skin-to-skin in the First Hour After Birth: Practical Advice for Staff after Vaginal and Cesarean Birth is an excellent source of support for staff.
 In addition, we offer consulting services using the PRECESS method, working side by side with staff to make appropriate changes that may be unique to the hospital's situation.
 Our experts also are available for Keynote speeches.
 Call or email for more information.